ExoMars-PanCam/passthrough/docs/reference/ptl/properties/sources.md

 </emrsp_rm:Processing_Inputs>
 ```
 Notice that the cardinality of `emrsp_rm:Processing_Input_Identification` is determined at runtime by the number of
-source labels assigned to the `all` group by the client.
+source labels assigned to the `all` group by the product processor.
 It is therefore trivial to support derived output products
 that need to accommodate a variable number of input products.